-MyLane EMAIL ADDRESS REQUIRED
+EMAIL ADDRESS REQUIRED

-I certify that I will obtain and maintain and monitor my mylanecc.edu E-mail address throughout the nursing program, and that it is my responsibility to check my E-mail and Moodle Nursing site(s) frequently for updates.
+By signing the student handbook acknowledgement, you I certify that I will obtain, maintain and monitor my mylanecc.edu E-mail address throughout the nursing program, and that it is my responsibility to check my E-mail and Moodle Nursing site(s) frequently for updates.
 Each student is also asked to provide a back-up alternate email address to the Nursing Program.
 (Please note Hotmail and Live accounts are not recommended as they have issues receiving campus Emails.)

-CHANGE OF NAME, ADDRESS, PHONE, EMAIL
+CHANGE OF NAME, ADDRESS, PHONE, and EMAIL

-It is the student's responsibility to contact the Project Specialist for Nursing, to update all changes to your name, address, phone number(s) and Email by sending changes to Tammy

-Burbee at burbeet@lanecc.edu Additionally, students are required to update this information in their myLane account.
+It is the student's responsibility to contact the Nursing Project Specialist, Tammy Burbee to update all changes to your name, address, phone number(s) and Email by sending changes to burbeet@lanecc.edu Additionally, students are required to update this information in their myLane account, located at https://mylane.lanecc.edu/cp/home/displaylogin